dzooli/tvtrader-store/README.md

 docker-compose up -d
 ```

-This will start all three services: InfluxDB, Keycloak, and the importer.
+This will start all services: InfluxDB, Vault, and the importer.

 ### Accessing InfluxDB